Sjos12/FPS-game/README.md

 Game IDEA: Player spawns on mansion property, has time to place defences around the house, then zombies come.
 Survive as long as possible.

+Objects have healthbars and can take damage from zombies.

 Add camerashake